Ficool

 Getting no answer for a few long moments, making him contemplate speaking anew, he heard a quick-witted reply fly at him, coming out of seemingly nowhere, the contents more logical than emotional, the complaints from before completely forgotten.

-Chuckling inwardly at the quick change of moods, reminding him of Darron.
+Chuckling inwardly at the quick change of moods, reminding him of Darron to a certain extent.

-Maybe this was a reason, Noctis had grown used to him so fast; his suspicions towards Oroborus quickly having vanished.
-Some of his suspicions had persisted to this day; they had yet to become a problem, however, so their relationship had relaxed, unlike their early days.
+Maybe this was a reason, Noctis had grown used to him so fast.
+His suspicions towards Ouroboros quickly having vanished.
+Some of them had persisted to this day, with his distrustful nature.
+They had yet to become a problem, however, so their relationship had relaxed, unlike their early days.

-Even if Oroborus was comical and a bit too cautious at times, he had a point.
+Even if Ouroboros was comical and a bit too cautious at times.
+But he had a point.

-Thinking back, when he first met him, Oroborus had been completely careless, trusting unconditionally, having made a complete turnaround at some point.
+Thinking back, when he first met him, Oroborus had been completely careless, trusting unconditionally, having made a complete turnaround on that fateful day.

-Maybe that's the result of staring at alternative fates all day long, using his life like a movie franchise.
+Maybe it's the result of staring at alternative fates all day long, using Noctis life like a movie franchise.

 Any disturbances could attract it and awaken it from its suspended state.